deniapps/nextfeathers/README.md

 cd ../feathers
 code .

-//NOTE, you can start vscode on the top level (i.e., PATH-TO/nextfeathers,) but I see some issue for eslint work properly.
+//NOTE, you can start vscode on the top level (i.e., PATH-TO/nextfeathers,)
+//but I see some issue for eslint working properly.
 //Since they are two separated frameworks, I would recommand to open two vscode windows.

 //Then in each command window, run npm install npm run dev

-//You need mongodb for blog system (DNA) to work, so after setup a mongo database, add your configuration at nextfeathers/feathers/config
+//You need mongodb for blog system (DNA) to work, so after setup a mongo database,
+//add your configuration at nextfeathers/feathers/config
 //default.json is for dev, and production.json is for produciton

   "mongodb": "mongodb://localhost:27017/deniapps",